July 30, 2024

 Spring

-• Preparation: Prepare soil and start seeds indoors or sow directly outdoors.
+• Preparation: Prepare the soil and start the seeds indoors or sow directly outdoors.

-• Watering and Mulching: Establish a consistent watering schedule and apply mulch.
+• Watering and Mulching: Get consistent with your watering and use mulch.

 Summer

-• Maintenance: Continue regular watering, deadheading and monitoring for pests and diseases.
+• Maintenance: Continue watering on a regular basis and the same for deadheading.
+Keep an eye out for pests and diseases.

 Fall